RalXYZ/Snake/README.md

 - [x] 7 different maps
 - [x] Pause while gaming
 - [ ] Leaderboard and achievements
-- [ ] Change difficulty in a specific window
+- [ ] Difficulty selection window

 ## Design
-Here lists the design schemes of the map and theme.
-Thanks to `Sunflower`, every scheme listed below are designed by her.
+The following details the 10 themes and 7 maps built into the game, designed by `Sunflower`.

 ### Maps
 | Capture | Plug | Dice | Lucky Clover | Shell |